New York City Transit Authority: TripPlanner

+The first New York area trip planner, called Trips123.com, operated by New Jersey–based Transcom, combined buses, subways and commuter trains operated by 18 transit agencies – including the Metropolitan Transportation Authority, New Jersey Transit and Port Authority – to give riders directions to various destinations.

+The $20-million project was in the works for more than two years and was tested in 2004 inside the MTA's Madison Avenue headquarters.

 In December 2006, MTA New York City Transit launched TripPlanner, its online travel itinerary service.
 TripPlanner offers users customized subway, bus, and walking directions within all five boroughs of New York City, as well as service alerts and service advisories for planned track work.
 The service was developed and is maintained by NYC Transit and its outside vendor, Trapeze Group.
 It is accessed through the MTA website.

-Similar to MapQuest, which offers driving directions, TripPlanner provides search fields for starting address and destination address, and allows end users to navigate the complexity of the subway and bus system by narrowing their options to subway, local bus or express bus only, minimizing the number of transfers or time, and adjusting the walking distance to and from the transit stop.
+TripPlanner provides search fields for starting address and destination address and allows end users to navigate the complexity of the subway and bus system by narrowing their options to subway, local bus or express bus only, minimizing the number of transfers or time, and adjusting the walking distance to and from the transit stop.

 In October 2007, NYCT launched TripPlanner On the Go!
 This service allows users with mobile access to the web to obtain travel itineraries while away from a desk or laptop computer.
 TripPlanner On the Go! was made applicable for cellular phone, PDA, or Blackberry users, and offered the same three-option travel directions along with real-time service alerts.
-The back end programming for On the Go! was "developed using XHTML technology and the latest Microsoft Dot Net Framework in a clustered environment."
+The back-end programming for On the Go! was "developed using XHTML technology and the latest Microsoft Dot Net Framework in a clustered environment".
 By the end of October 2007, more than 5,000 daily customers were using TripPlanner.

 In February 2008, NYCT announced an upgrade to the mapping system using NAVTEQ and Microsoft Virtual Earth software similar to mapping sites such as Google Maps and MapQuest.
 The new software offered more accurate street grids, included business and points of interest, and allowed users to view the maps in aerial, and 3-D points of view.
 To date, the aerial and 3D views are not available on TripPlanner's mobile service.

 In June 2008, NYCT announced it had reached 10,000 daily visitors to TripPlanner.
 Since the announcement, the number of visits to the service eclipsed the number of telephone calls to the agency's travel information hotline.
 The following month, Trip Planner launched as a widget application, allowing users to add it to their personalized homepage, blog, or website.

 The Trip Planner has since largely replaced the NYCTA call center on NYC Transit's phone number.